Six little words that strike fear into your heart.

 I had picked her up at noon and we now had three hours before we had to return to collect the Bombshell.
 After a sandwich, she peered up at me through her lashes and uttered those six words.

 Some of you will hate me and call me a bad mother, but I’m just being honest when I say I cringe when I hear those words.
 I hate playing with my children.
 Give me a Barbie doll and I will dress it and undress it happily for hours.
-Give me a book and I will read it to whoever is listening.
-Give me some Lego and I will build you something amazing.
+Give me a book and I will read it to whomever is listening.
+Give me some Legos and I will build you something amazing.
 Give me a board game and I’m happy to roll the dice.
-But don’t ask me to ‘play’, because there is nothing fun about playing.
+But don’t ask me to ‘play’ because there is nothing fun about playing.

 ‘Pretend it’s the circus now, but I’m not a clown.
 Pretend I’m a butterfly.
 Ok, Mum?’ said the Mop.